Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 Rhonda knew what I needed better than I did myself.
 Walking along the beach, I saw the overwhelming beauty of the sky, waves, and sand.
 The waves have always reminded me of the inevitability of time and change.
 I needed that reminder as I brooded over the changes in my life.
 I have enjoyed being a mother of five children, but now my youngest is 10 and my oldest is going off to college.

 With some trepidation, I've been realizing that my time of being an important manager of a family and motivator of my children is not going to last forever.
 At some point, I will be like my mom, needing help more than being able to give help.
 Visiting my grandmother's grave, I realized that there will be a time when I will not have my mother with me.
 Moreover, there will come a time when my life will end too.
 Walking along the beach, I realized that I had been fearing the future, worrying that the best of life might already be over.

 Example: What Did I Learn?

-Example Conclusion: What will I do?
+Example Conclusion: What Will I Do?

 Can I hold on to this freedom from fear?
 Probably not.
 Inevitably, as my children seek to spread their wings, I will get nervous and I will worry.
-However, I think that I can remember to follow Rhonda's advice and "go to the beach."
-I can get away from my worries and caretaking long enough to get another perspective, and find time to pray and be at peace.
+However, I think I can remember following Rhonda's advice and "go to the beach."
+I can get away from my worries and caretaking long enough to get another perspective and find time to pray and be at peace.
 Furthermore, if I can't get away from my responsibilities, I can always close my eyes for a few moments and remember: the salt spray in the air, the wind on my face, and my feet in the sand.

 So, how do you start writing your own essay?
 I've developed the following instructions to help you go step by step through the process.
 If you spend the time to answer the following questions about your experience, you will find that you can put your paper together very easily.